VitalyGryaznov/api_exercise/README.md

 type in terminal $: mvn clean test

 # Where to see reports after running tests
-- [build/spock-reports/index.html] human redable html reports
+- [build/spock-reports/index.html] human readable html reports
-- [build/spock-reports/aggregated_report.json] agrigated report for Jenkins
+- [build/spock-reports/aggregated_report.json] aggregated report for Jenkins
 - [target/surefire-reports] surefire reports for Jenkins

 # What wasn't done because of the time frame
-- Not all endpoint covered even with simple positive test
+- Not all endpoint covered even with simple positive tests
+- No positive tests with static test data for "posts" endpoint
 - No test data layer for users, static profiles and so on
 - Some duplicated code wasn't removed (for example status code constants are the same in each test scenario)
 - cleanup after tests
 - No good logging.
 Used only default REST assured logging and some log4j logs.
 It is possible to implement much better logging (including logging steps, curl requests, one line responses, but I can't push it on public github)

 # REST API bugs:
-this section contains only bugs for 'posts' endpoint,
+this section contains only bugs for 'posts' endpoint

 ##Title: Posts: any user is able to create post on behalf of any existing user
 Steps to  Reproduce: